Canta/unserialize/README.md

 How to use:
 ==========

 This plugin has two use cases.

+* First use case:

-First, it does exactly the opposite as "serialize()".
+At first, it does exactly the opposite as "serialize()".

 Let's say we have a form with id "testform", and it has two text inputs, named "testvar1" (with a value of "1") and "testvar2" (with value "a").